 Selecting & Practising Piano Exam Repertoire: ABRSM Grade 3

 Selecting and practising piano exam repertoire continues today with ABRSM Grade 3.
 I’m selecting contrasting works or those which sit well together, thereby producing an interesting programme.
-This element should not be underestimated; examiners are pleased to hear all the repertoire on set lists, but for the student, who might spend a good few months…
+This element should not be underestimated.
+Examiners are pleased to hear all the repertoire on set lists.
+For the student, who might spend a good few months learning…

 Selecting and Practising Piano Exam Repertoire is a new series on my blog.
 It will essentially examine selected repertoire across the grades.
-I’m focusing on two exam boards: ABRSM (Associated Board of the Royal Schools of Music) and Trinity College London; both syllabuses require three piano pieces per grade (plus supporting tests).
-These works are…
+I’m focusing on two exam boards: ABRSM (Associated Board of the Royal Schools of Music) and Trinity College London.
+Both syllabuses require three piano pieces per grade.
+Supporting tests are also required.
+These…

 Selecting and Practising Piano Exam Repertoire is a new series on my blog, which will begin in earnest next week.
 Today’s post is in preparation, offering a few practice ideas to make piano exam study a more fruitful and rewarding affair.
 Some of you have written requesting information about piano exam programmes and how best…